lalwanijayesh/ShowNxtBackend/README.md

 ## How to run

 - Install Node.js ([https://nodejs.org/en/](https://nodejs.org/en/)).
 Recommended is Version 14 LTS.
-- Assuming you have already installed Node.js and Git, as part of Frontend setup, we can skip to next step.
-If not, refer to the steps in beginning of environment setup.
+Assuming you have already installed Git, we can move to the next step.
 - Clone the [ShowNxtBackend](https://github.com/lalwanijayesh/ShowNxtBackend) repository from GitHub using the following command.
 Alternatively, you can unzip the compressed zip file containing backend source code.

 ```bash